Tianjin Foreign Studies University

 Tianjin Foreign Studies University (TFSU; 天津外国语大学) is a municipal public university of foreign languages in Tianjin, China.
 It is affiliated with the City of Tianjin and funded by the Tianjin Municipal People's Government.

 The earliest predecessor of Tianjin Foreign Studies University was founded in 1964 as Tianjin Foreign Languages Vocational School.
 In 1974, the Tianjin Foreign Languages College was established by the merger of the then Tianjin Foreign Languages Vocational School, Tianjin Foreign Languages School, the Japanese Department of Tianjin Teachers College, and the Foreign Languages Department and the Chinese Departments of Hebei University.
 In 1981, the school received accreditation for the granting of master's degrees.
 In 2010, the school was renamed Tianjin Foreign Studies University.
+In May 2026, a partnership agreement was approved between TFSU and the University of Aberdeen.